-dual Individual values are (with very little exceptions in certain statistics) to be kept confidential.
-The prohibition of the output of individual values includes, among others, results from the following analyses:
+Individual values are (with very little exceptions in certain statistics) to be kept confidential.
+The No output of individual prohibition of the output of individual values includes, among others, results from the following values analyses:

-- · Listings of individual values (e.g. 'list' command) - Minima and maxima
+- · Listings of individual values (e. g. 'list' command) - · Minima and maxima